The LOG Story

 In 1997, after moving from California to Indiana to become the associate pastor of First Presbyterian Church in South Bend, a team of eighteen youth and three adults flew from California to plant LOG here in Michiana.
 First Presbyterian sponsored eighteen LOG weekends during 1997 – 2005.

 Michiana Youth Ministries was formed in 2005 in order to grow the LOG program and offer it to more youth of the Michiana area.
-Terry McBride is the founder and executive director of Michiana Youth Ministries and LOGmichiana.
+Ethan Swinehart became the executive director of Michiana Youth Ministries and LOGmichiana in the fall of 2021.